-Students are expected to commit to two hours of class meetings and 10 client work hours per week during the fall and spring semesters to receive the clinic’s total six credit hours.
+Students must commit to two hours of class meetings and 10 client work hours per week to receive the clinic’s total six credit hours.